-2 Hare Court, the Chambers of Jonathan Laidlaw QC, is recognised both nationally and internationally as one of the UK’s leading sets, specialising in Criminal Defence, Criminal Prosecution, Fraud, Health & Safety, Professional Discipline, and other related fields.
+2 Hare Court, the Chambers of Jonathan Laidlaw QC, is recognised both nationally and internationally as one of the UK’s leading sets, specialising in Criminal Defence, Private Prosecution, Public Prosecution, Fraud, Health & Safety, Professional Discipline, Tax, Sports Law and other related fields.
 The set is renowned for its high quality advice, advocacy and client service.

 Hare Court is part of the Inner Temple and takes its name from Sir Nicholas Hare.
 Sir Nicholas rose to fame during the reign of Queen Mary I. He was knighted in 1538, and was elected Speaker of the House of Commons in 1540.
 In 1553 he was appointed Master of the Rolls, a position he occupied until his death in 1557.
 He was buried in the nearby eleventh century Temple Church, and is commemorated in the south bay window of the new Inner Temple Hall.
 The Court took its name in 1567 when a nephew of Sir Nicholas, also named Nicholas Hare, entered chambers there and rebuilt many of the buildings.
 These original buildings were destroyed in a fire in 1678, and the building which is now 1 Hare Court dates from the reconstruction.

 The notorious George Jeffreys was admitted to the Inner Temple in 1663 and occupied chambers on the west side of Hare Court.
 As Judge Jeffreys he was known as the “Hanging Judge of the Bloody Assizes.”
 He was later appointed Lord Chief Justice and Lord Chancellor.
 At one point, Dr Samuel Johnson and his friend James Boswell occupied chambers in the next door Farrar’s Building.